ACA for Veterans

 How Does a Veteran Apply for Affordable Care Act?

-To enroll in health care through the Affordable Care Act’s online marketplace, you can simply visit healthcare.gov between November 1st and January 31st to take advantage of 2016 Open Enrollment.
-Act soon – this will be your last chance to purchase health care through the online marketplace until the end of 2016 unless you qualify for the special extended enrollment period.
-We have health insurance experts standing by and ready to assist you.
+To enroll in health care through the Affordable Care Act’s online marketplace, visit healthcare.gov during open enrollment.
+Act soon— this will be your last chance to purchase health care through the online marketplace until it closes unless you qualify for the special extended enrollment period.
+We also have health insurance experts standing by and ready to assist you, so give us a call today!